open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-counter/README.md

 instance named "MyMeter" and then creates a [Counter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#counter) instrument from it.
-This counter is used to repeatedly report metric measurements until exited after 10 seconds.
+This counter is used to repeatedly report metric measurements until it reaches a certain number of loops.

 An OpenTelemetry
 [MeterProvider](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#meterprovider)